Coral-Protocol/Vultr-Enterprise-Spreadsheet-Automation/README.md

 <details>

-- Terminate the Coral Server and Coral Studio connections from above and start below steps.
+- Terminate the Coral Server from above and start below steps.
-- In this example, we are using the agents: [Coral Interface Agent](https://github.com/Coral-Protocol/Coral-Interface-Agent) and [Coral Pandas Agent](https://github.com/Coral-Protocol/Coral-Pandas-Agent).
+- In this example, we are using the agents: [Coral Voice Interface Agent](https://github.com/Coral-Protocol/Coral-VoiceInterface-Agent) , [Coral Pandas Agent](https://github.com/Coral-Protocol/Coral-Pandas-Agent) and [Coral ACIdev agent](https://github.com/Coral-Protocol/Coral-AciDevMCP-Agent/tree/pydantic-ai).
 - Please click on the link and set up the agents by following the setup instructions in the repository.
 - Check the output below to see how the terminal will look after succesfull installation, keep in mind the directory you are at while doing `uv sync`.